Channapha Khamvongsa, Executive Director

 Bridget Johnson, Policy Associate

 Bridget Johnson is a recent graduate of the University of Wisconsin-Madison with a dual major in Political Science and Southeast Asian Studies.
 Her interest in Southeast Asia arose after spending a year in Indonesia as a Rotary Exchange Student, and further grew from studying the region in its historical, political, and linguistic angles throughout her college years.
-Her passion for human rights in the region landed her at Legacies.
+Her passion for human rights in the region brought her to Legacies.
 She is a past recipient of the Foreign Language and Area Studies Fellowship and is an alumna of the U.S. Department of State Critical Language Scholarship program.